thaikolja/discord-cocobot/docs/DEPLOYMENT_DOCKER.md

 ```

 ### 12.5 Port conflicts
-If ports 5432 or 6379 are already in use:
+If ports 5433 (PostgreSQL) or 6380 (Redis) are already in use:
 - The containers use internal Docker networking
 - External ports are only exposed for debugging
-- You can comment out the 'ports' sections in `docker-compose.yml`
+- You can modify the port mappings in `docker-compose.yml` to use different host ports

 ## Step 13: Production Considerations